Skip to main content

 The environments indicated in this list are shared between virtualized and “regular” database connections, and as such may depict database types which are not supported for Virtualize.

 For regular database connections, selecting a database type informs which connectivity information we request from the user.
-For Virtualize however, all connection types use a standardized connection editor, and this option merely functions a flag.
+For Virtualize, however, all connection types use a standardized connection editor, and this option merely functions as a flag.

 For more information, refer to the Supported Databases segment of this documentation.